 Top with vanilla glaze & more dried strawberries

-As a final step, I like to top these cookies with a simple vanilla icing made out of powdered sugar, vanilla bean paste, and any plant-based milk/water.
+As a final step, I like to top these strawberry sugar cookies with a simple vanilla icing made out of powdered sugar, vanilla bean paste, and any plant-based milk/water.
 Then, crumble a few extra dried strawberries on top for the prettiest strawberry sugar cookies!

 FAQ & Substitutions: